 While your cell phone is probably by your side at all times, it can cause you some trouble when it comes to getting a good night’s sleep.
 The blue light your phone emits can make it tough for you to fall asleep.

-You can turn things around and make your phone a tool to help you fall asleep.
+You can turn things around and make your phone a tool that actually helps you fall asleep.
 Check out the apps we found that offer you options to track your sleep habits or the ones that play white noise to lull you into a deep slumber.
+If you need even more help getting your eight hours of slumber, why not check out some of the best sleep gadgets?

 If you’re using an iPhone with iOS 13, then you’ve already got a functional sleep tracker installed.
 Apple Health has built-in sleep tracking that records the time between when you go to bed at night and when you get up again in the morning.
 There’s little else here, unfortunately, and if you want more stats, you’ll need another app.
 But there are still reasons to come back after you install something else.
 Apple Health admirably serves as a repository for data, so it can import data from other sleep apps like Sleep Cycle.
 Having all your health data in one app makes it easier to see trends and see how a lack of sleep may affect your day.
 So it’s still worth keeping an eye on, even if you download another app.